xyzelena/Chat/README.md

 * Using React Router Routing;
 * Styling using Bootstrap for React— html/css framework;
 * Asynchronous requests using axios;
 * Using the Socket.IO library, which provides two-way communication between clients and servers in real-time;
+* Redux Toolkit for managing and updating global application state;
 * Forms using the Formik library;
 * Using the Yup library for data validation;
 * Using an internationalisation framework i18next;